isw-kudos/huddo-docs/docs/boards/kubernetes-prerequisites.md

 > In the examples below, replace `example.com` with your actual company domain

-Huddo boards requires 2 domains (or redirects) in your network, one for the web application and one for the api.
+Huddo Boards requires 2 domains (or redirects) in your network, one for the web application and one for the api.
 You can use a new domain or subdomain for this or you can use a path on an existing service.

 For example: